-Picking the right smartphone can be a tedious, and sometimes overwhelming, task.
-There are scores of phones to choose from at any given moment, and many of them look the same, but differ in terms of storage and performance.
-If you’re not a tech-savvy grandparent, or you’re shopping for a grandparent that doesn’t know or care about the differences between iOS and Android, simplicity is probably what you want the most out of a modern smartphone.
+Picking the right smartphone can be a tedious and sometimes overwhelming task.
+There are scores of phones to choose from at any given moment, and many of them look the same but differ in terms of storage and performance.
+If you’re not a tech-savvy grandparent or you’re shopping for a grandparent that doesn’t know or care about the differences between iOS and Android, simplicity is probably what you want the most out of a modern smartphone.

-Sure, the iPhone only has a few physical buttons, but upon startup, the sheer number of icons on the home screen can be intimidating.
+Sure, modern devices only have a few physical buttons, but the sheer number of icons on the home screen can be intimidating upon startup.
 Similarly, while you can go into the settings and customize various aspects of the device to suit anyone’s needs, navigating the back end can be frustrating when it’s unfamiliar.

-But let’s not get ahead of ourselves any more than we already have.
 For those grandparents that aren’t in touch with their tech side, what smartphone should they get?
 How much are you willing to spend on a phone for grandma and grandpa?
 Do they need data?
 Are they aware of what data is and what it’s for?

 These are all valid questions and concerns, but we have you covered.
-Don’t like sifting through phones, and comparing wireless carriers and phone plans?
+Don’t like sifting through phones and comparing wireless carriers and phone plans?
 We’ve already done the work for you.
-Below, you can find the best phones not just for the tech-illiterate senior citizen, but also the best mobile plans and cell phones for seniors that know what’s what.
+Below, you can find the best phones for the tech-illiterate senior citizen and the best mobile plans and cell phones for seniors that know what’s what.
 Heads up: They’re surprisingly similar to the best phones and plans for everyone else.

 Best smartphones and plans for non-techie grandparents